 How to pronounce Let's identify any potential roadblocks and address them proactively. in American English

-In casual American English, "Let's identify any potential roadblocks and address them proactively" sounds like "LEHTS ahy-DEHN-tuh-fahy EH-nee puh-TEHN-shuhl ROHD-blahks and uh-DREHS dhuhm proh-AK-tuhv-lee".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "Let's identify any potential roadblocks and address them proactively" as "LEHTS ahy-DEHN-tuh-fahy EH-nee puh-TEHN-shuhl ROHD-blahks and uh-DREHS dhuhm proh-AK-tuhv-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on identify, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.